maxwellito/dotcom/_posts/2020-09-22-life-in-the-uk.md

 After building a very basic PWA, and many UI tweaks, here is [Life in the UK](https://maxwellito.github.io/life-in-the-uk/) with the [source code](https://github.com/maxwellito/life-in-the-uk).
 This is very minimalist, no framework/build, the whole logic (HTML+CSS+JS) is in the `index.html` (~340 lines).
 Thanks to the PWA, it works offline.
 Also it keep track of the failed questions to make you practice them later.

-Feel free to hack it, copy the questions for your own use, make PR to improve the app, sanitise the dataset... or just test it and see how knowledgable you are about Life in the UK.
+Feel free to hack it, copy the questions for your own use, make PR to improve the app, help sanitising the dataset... or just test it and see how knowledgable you are about Life in the UK.

-PS: I think I'm ready for my first DMCA takedown, but I don't care I passed my test `¯\_(ツ)_/¯`
+PS: _I think I'm ready for my first DMCA takedown, but I don't care I passed my test_ `¯\_(ツ)_/¯`